Article applies to: Platinum OctoPre

-It is important to remember that in a digital system all of the units need to be synchronised, thus the need for a common word clock signal feeding all of them.
-Word clock signal is carried on 75 Ohm BNC cables and at the end of a chain, the signal must be terminated by a 75 Ohm resistor to prevent reflections of the signal travelling back down the chain.
-The Octopre word clock input is terminated with a 75-ohm resistor which is a problem if it is not the last device in the word clock chain.
+It is important to remember that in a digital system, all the units need to be synchronised, thus the need for a common word clock signal feeding all of them.
+The word clock signal is carried on 75 Ohm BNC cables and at the end of a chain, the signal must be terminated by a 75 Ohm resistor to prevent reflections of the signal travelling back down the chain.
+The OctoPre word clock input is terminated with a 75-ohm resistor, which is a problem if it is not the last device in the word clock chain.